-- This furnace must be installed in accordance with these instructions, all applicable local building codes and the current revision of the National Fuel Gas Code (NFPA54/ANSI Z223.1) or the Natural Gas and Propane Installation Code, CAN/CSA B149.1. - Use only with type of gas approved for this furnace.
-Refer to the furnace rating plate. - Install this furnace in accordance to the minimum clearances to combustible materials listed in Table 1, (page 5). - Provide adequate combustion and ventilation air to the furnace space as specified on page 6.
+- This furnace must be installed in accordance with these instructions, all applicable local building codes and the current revision of the National Fuel Gas Code (NFPA54/ANSIZ223.1) or the Natural Gas and Propane Installation Code, CAN/CSA B149.1. - Use only with type of gas approved for this furnace.
+Refer to the furnace rating plate. - Install this furnace in accordance to the minimum clearances to combustible materials listed in Table 1, (page 5). - Provide adequate combustion and ventilation air to the furnace space as specified on page 5.
 Do not block or obstruct air openings on the furnace, air openings to the area where the furnace is installed, or the space around the furnace. - Combustion products must be discharged outdoors.
-Connect this furnace to an approved vent system, as specified on page 10. - Never test for gas leaks with an open flame.
+Connect this furnace to an approved vent system, as specified on page 9. - Never test for gas leaks with an open flame.
 Use a commercially available soap solution to check all connections.
-See page 16. - This furnace is designed to operate with a maximum external pressure rise of 0.5 inches of water column.
+See page 16. - This furnace is designed to operate with a maximum external pressure rise of 0.3 inches of water column.
 NOTE 1: The static pressure measurement should not include the coil (if applicable).
-Consult Table 8, (page 23) and the rating plate for the proper circulating air flow and temperature rise.
+Consult the rating plate for the proper circulating air flow and temperature rise.
 NOTE 2: It is important that the duct system be designed to handle the desired flow rate and external pressure rise.
-An improperly designed duct system can result in nuisance shutdowns, and comfort or noise issues.

-- When supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled through the front door of the furnace.
+An improperly designed duct system can result in nuisance shutdowns, and comfort or noise issues. - When supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled through the front door of the furnace.
 Make sure there is sufficient return air through the door.
-See return air connections page 6. - Additional information listed below is for reference purposes only and does not necessarily have jurisdiction over local or state codes.
-Always consult with local authorities before installing any gas appliance.
+See return air connections page 6.

+Additional information listed below is for reference urposes only and oes rot necessarily have jurisdiction ver local of state cod of Hways consult with local uthorities before installing any gas appliance.